Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Results

 We begin by presenting the impact of minimum wage increases on wage bins below and above the minimum wage in the wage distribution.
 Panel (a) in Figure \ref{fg:wage_distribution_moving_employment_overall_cengiz_original_form} presents the estimated excess jobs and missing jobs for each month before and after the minimum wage increase.
-Panel (b) in Figure \ref{fg:wage_distribution_moving_employment_overall_cengiz_original_form} presents the estimated impact of minimum wage increases on the employment of each group $e$ in the wage distribution, reflecting the cumulative effect across all months following the increase.
+Panel (b) in Figure \ref{fg:wage_distribution_moving_employment_overall_cengiz_original_form} presents the estimated impact of the minimum wage increase on employment for each group $e$ in the wage distribution, reflecting the cumulative effect across all months following the increase.

-Three key findings emerge from Panel (a) and Panel (b).
-First, immediately after the minimum wage increase, there is a clear occurrence of job losses (missing jobs) below the minimum wage and job creation (excess jobs) above the minimum wage in the wage distribution.
-Second, the estimated excess jobs and missing jobs remain stable across months following the minimum wage increase.
-This suggests that in a spot labor market, there are no significant dynamic effects of the minimum wage increase, and the labor market adjusts immediately to the change.
-Finally, while \cite{Cengiz2019}, which examines the U.S. labor market, finds that the estimated number of excess jobs and missing jobs are approximately equal, our analysis of the spot labor market reveals that the number of missing jobs ($-3.0\%$) exceeds that of excess jobs ($1.2\%$).\footnote{The elasticity with respect to minimum wages computed from the formula of \cite{Cengiz2019} is $-0.387 (0.132)$ where the bracket number is the standard error.
-See the detail in Appendix \ref{sec:appendix}.}
+Three key findings emerge from Figure \ref{fg:wage_distribution_moving_employment_overall_cengiz_original_form}.
+First, immediately after the minimum wage increase, we observe clear job losses (missing jobs) below the minimum wage and job creation (excess jobs) above it.
+Second, these missing and excess jobs remain stable across the post-treatment months in our sample.
+Consistent with the longer-run persistence documented by \citet{Cengiz2019}, this pattern suggests that distributional effects need not dissipate quickly.
+Finally, whereas \citet{Cengiz2019} find that excess jobs and missing jobs are approximately offsetting in the broader U.S. labor market, our spot-market analysis shows that missing jobs ($-3.0\%$) exceed excess jobs ($1.2\%$).\footnote{The elasticity with respect to minimum wages computed from the formula of \cite{Cengiz2019} is $-0.388$ ($0.132$), where the parenthetical value is the standard error.
+See Appendix \ref{sec:elasticity_results} for details.} This pattern is consistent with employers' greater ability to reduce spot hiring in response to wage increases than to adjust standard employment relationships.